Addison’s disease is the most common form of adrenal insufficiency.

 - Hypotension as a result of hypovolaemia is present in 80-90% of cases, however, in may cases the hypotension is only postural and systolic.

 This hypotension is a result of mineralocorticoid deficiency.

-- ACTH stimulation test – the patient is given a dose of synthetic ACTH in an attempt to stimulate cortisol production.
+- ACTH stimulation test aka Synacthen test – the patient is given a dose of synthetic ACTH in an attempt to stimulate cortisol production.
 Ideally you would then take cortisol blood levels at 0 and 30 minutes.
 The cortisol should rise sharply.
-Addison’s should be ruled out if the cortisol rises to above 550nmol/L.
+Addison’s can be ruled out if the cortisol rises to above 550nmol/L.

 - Note that during pregnancy or whist on the oral contraceptive, levels may be falsely high due to raised cortisol binding globulin.